AdamGoldsmith/consul-vault/README.md

 If you get the message "You need to have PyOpenSSL>=0.15 to generate CSRs", then it is most likely an issue with the OpenSSL package that python has imported.
 When pyOpenSSL is installed/upgraded via the PIP Ansible module in this playbok, it will install the python package under /usr/lib/pythonx.x/site-packages, however it is possible that another OpenSSL python package could be installed under /usr/lib64/pythonx.x/site-packages that is being loaded in preference to the higher-level package.
 In order to prevent this happening, temporarily move the directory "/usr/lib64/pythonx.x/site-packages/OpenSSL" out of the way while running this playbook.

+When testing terraform with DigitalOcean cloud provider, I would sometimes see a limited number of instances being created simultaneously.
+For example, I was testing with creating 7 instances (3 x consul, 2 x vault, 2 x haproxy), and often only 6 instances would get created.
+I do not know if this was a terraform or DigitalOcean bug/limitation.
+I originally thought it was happening after upgrading from terraform 0.11.14 to 0.12.x (hashicorp's latest major version at time of writing), but I have seen this issue with 0.11.14 too.
+If this happens, just re-run the ansible playbook and it will add the missing instance(s) to the environment.

 License
 -------